telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     mutex policy.
 See [performance tuning](perf_tuning.md#mutex-policy-impact-in-performance) documentation
     for details.
 -   **-subCacheIval**.
 Interval in seconds between calls to subscription cache refresh.
 A zero value means "no refresh".
-Default value is 60 seconds, apt for mono-CB deployments.
+Default value is 60 seconds, apt for mono-CB deployments (see more details on the subscriptions cache in [this document](perf_tuning.md#subscription-cache)).
 -   **-noCache**.
 Disables the context subscription cache, so subscriptions searches are always done in DB (not recommended but useful for debugging).
 -   **-notificationMode** *(Experimental option)*.
 Allows to select notification mode, either: